Christian Educational Ministries

-The Christian Educational Ministries program is difficult academically, but you already know that.
-You’ve probably heard of our distinctions and rankings.
+The academics at Taylor are challenging, but you already know that because of our distinctions and rankings.
 What you will experience when you come on campus is our intentional, purposeful pursuit of YOU.
-Our professors go deep, intentionally building relationships with you so that they can help you discern your calling, and so they can prepare you for where God wants you to go.
+Our professors intentionally building relationships with you so they can help you discern your calling and prepare you for where God wants you to go.
 They aren’t just preparing you for 4 years of work; they are preparing you for 40+ years of ministry, investing in you so your discipleship will flourish and you will build more disciples wherever you go.

 As part of your studies at Taylor, you will grow professionally outside the classroom through: